lociero/League-of-Legends-Accounts-Creator/README.md

 4. Password length.
 5. Date of Birth.
 6. Number of accounts.
 7. Proxy.
 Check the proxy use option.
 Press Get Proxies button.
-It will download and check them, then you can start the generate.
+It will download socks4 proxies from ProxyScrape and check them, then you can start the generate.

 ### If you want to build it by yourself